apiveteau/sanddocs/documentation/home/home.md

+title: DataMa Home Page
+description: The Home page shows all your worbooks and workflows.
+A workbook is a DataMa analysis, which can be using on one or multiple DataMa solutions.
+---
 # Home Page

 > **The Home page is where you can administrate your different workbooks, or create new ones.**

 <center><img src="home/images/Home_page_general.png" alt="logo impact" /></center>

-The Home page shows all your worbooks.
+The Home page shows all your worbooks and workflows.

 A workbook is a DataMa analysis, which can be using on one or multiple DataMa solutions.
 Each workbook is linked to a dataset.